 The SRAM operates continuously in a burst-of-four mode.
 Read cycles are started by registering R# in active low state at the rising edge of the K clock.
 R# can be activated every other cycle because two full cycles are required to complete the burst of four in DDR mode.
-A second set of clocks, C and C#, are used to control the timing to the outputs.
 A set of free-running echo clocks, CQ and CQ#, are produced internally with timings identical to the data-outs.
 The echo clocks can be used as data capture clocks by the receiver device.

-When the C and C# clocks are connected high, then the K and K# clocks assume the function of those clocks.
-In this case, the data corresponding to the first address is clocked one and half cycles later by the rising edge of the K# clock.
-The data corresponding to the second burst is clocked two cycles later by the following rising edge of the K clock.
-The third data-out is clocked by the subsequent rising edge of the K# clock, and the fourth data-out is clocked by the subsequent rising edge of the K# clock.
+The data corresponding to the first address is clocked 2.5 cycles later by the rising edge of the K# clock.
+The data corresponding to the second burst is clocked 3 cycles later by the following rising edge of the K clock.
+The third dataout is clocked by the subsequent rising edge of the K# clock, and the fourth data-out is clocked by the subsequent rising edge of the K clock.